MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 Shorthand syntax for partial value is composed of two parts joined by an equal (`=`) sign between the index `key` and the `value`.
 Here's an example: `key=value`.

-The value can be a simple string, full value format, JSON, or a JSON file path.
-Using the JSON example above, pass properties for the `--contact` parameter following these examples:
+The value can be a simplified string, full value format, JSON, or a JSON file path.
+Using the JSON example provided, pass properties for the `--contact` parameter following these examples:

 Use `Partial Value` for a single key-value pair.